mattermost/mattermost-docker/README.md

 # Production Docker deployment for Mattermost

+## WARNING:

+The current state of this repository does not work out of the box as the server version 5.31+ require Postgres versions of 10 or higher.

+We're actively working on a fix and revamp of this repository.
+In the meantime please refer to these upgrade instructions: https://github.com/mattermost/mattermost-docker/issues/489#issuecomment-790277661

 This project enables deployment of a Mattermost server in a multi-node production configuration using Docker.

 [![Build Status](https://travis-ci.org/mattermost/mattermost-docker.svg?branch=master)](https://travis-ci.org/mattermost/mattermost-docker)